hunhejj/homebridge-rfoutlets-protocol/README.md

-# homebridge-rfoutlets
+# homebridge-rfoutlets-protocol

 Homebridge plugin purpose-built for controlling 433MHz radio frequency outlets which can be purchased inexpensively. (i.e. [these](https://www.amazon.com/Etekcity-Wireless-Electrical-Household-Appliances/dp/B00DQELHBS "Etekcity Wireless Outlets")).
 Homebridge maintains state information, so you can always know if you left that lamp on.

+This is a forg from homebridge-rfoutlets as it didn't feature different protocols.
+How ever there is no support for different GPIO pins anymore.
+I needed protocol 4 to get my [brennenstuhl RC-CE1-4001](https://www.brennenstuhl.com/en-DE/Comfort-Line-Remote-Control-Set-RC-CE1-4001)(same as LIDL Silvercrest RCR DP3 3711-A) working.

-Tested on a Raspberry Pi 2 - Model B running Raspbian (Debian) and Node.js v6.9.0.
+Tested on a Raspberry Zero W Raspbian (Debian) and Node.js v8.9.1.
 This should work on most Raspberry Pi models, however YMMV

 Supports *lights*, *switches*, and *fans*